paypal/paypal-ios/Guides/venmo-checkout.md

 ### Go live

-- [ ] Confirm the shipped iOS Venmo API (this guide is provisional — see the status note above).
 - [ ] Switch `.sandbox` to `.live` and use your live client ID and merchant ID.
 - [ ] Verify the Universal Link return and custom-scheme fallback work in a release build.
 - [ ] Confirm success, cancel (`VenmoError.isCheckoutCanceled`), and other failures are handled.